Plan Your Visit to Pearl Harbor

 The Pacific Aviation Museum at Pearl Harbor is home to a large collection of these incredible aircraft, some dating back to more than 76 years ago and the attack on Pearl Harbor that led the US into World War II.
 The collection is split between two pre-World War...

-Remember, no bags of any size are allowed anywhere at Pearl Harbor.
-This includes backpacks, camera bags, purses, luggage, and fanny packs must all be left at the baggage storage at the entrance to the Pearl Harbor Visitor Center.
+Clear or see-through bags are allowed, but other bags are prohibited.
+Storage is available near the entrance for a fee.
+Click here to see an approved clear bag.
+All other bags, including backpacks, camera bags, purses, luggage, and fanny packs must all be left at the baggage storage at the entrance to the Pearl Harbor Visitor Center.
 For diaper needs, we suggest parents and caregivers include these baby items in a clear sealable under the stroller seat for clear visibility and access.

 Pearl Harbor is an accessible site, there are no hills, and the paths are mostly flat.
 Wheelchairs are not available for rent at the park.
 There are benches placed around the visitor center and there are wheelchair locks on the US Navy navy boats to and from the memorial that sport visitors back and forth to the Memorial.